jvanderl/flogo-components/trigger/timer2/README.md

 ```

 ### Repeating with start date
-Configure the Trigger to run a flow at a certain date/time and repeating every hours|minutes|seconds
+Configure the Trigger to run a flow at a certain date/time and from then repeating every hours|minutes|seconds

 ```json
 {